← Back to research

 Overview

 Korey is built by Shortcut (50,000+ organizations) to accelerate product development workflows.
-It learns your team's writing style and automates spec creation, task breakdown, stand-ups, and release notes.
-Claims 48% reduction in spec time and 40% velocity increase.
+It learns your team's writing style and automates spec creation, task breakdown, release risk assessment, sprint health monitoring, and release notes.
+The Cursor and Slack integrations that were "Coming Soon" in February are now live; Jira, Asana, Monday.com, and Linear integrations are announced.

 Strengths